Byzantine Empire under the Justinian dynasty: Justinian I

-The strength of the dynasty was shown under Justinian I. After the Nika riots, Justinian rebuilt the city and reformed the law with the "Code of Justinian".
+After the Nika riots, Justinian initiated a new building program and reformed the law with the "Code of Justinian".

-Justinian had inherited a war with Persia from Justin I. Justinian continued the war, succeeding in sending a force all the way down the Euphrates, but the raid stalled, and he lost the beginnings of a new fortress in a crushing defeat.
+Justinian had inherited a war with Persia from Justin I. Justinian continued the war, succeeding in sending a force all the way down the Euphrates, but the raid stalled, and he lost the beginnings of a new fortress in a defeat.
 This impasse of sorts led to Justinian negotiating the "Perpetual Peace" in 532 in which he agreed to pay 11,000 pounds of gold in return for a cease in hostilities and the defense of several mountain passes.

-He then set about satisfying his dream to rebuild the Roman Empire.
 On his command, his favoured general Belisarius began reconquering former Roman territory, starting with the Vandals.
-The Vandals, after maintaining North African dominance since the fall of the Western Roman Empire, had become content and laid back; their army, despite being twice the size of the 15,000 men commanded by Belisarius, was poorly trained and ill-equipped to deal with an imperial threat.
-The Vandal king, Gelimer, attempted to surround the Byzantines at the Battle of Ad Decimum; he defeated Belisarius but went hysterical after finding the body of his dead brother.
-Belisarius rounded up his remaining men and broke the disorganized mass of Vandals.
+The Vandals had maintained North African dominance since the fall of the Western Roman Empire.
+Their army battled the 15,000 men commanded by Belisarius.
+The Vandal king, Gelimer, attempted to surround the Byzantines at the Battle of Ad Decimum; he defeated Belisarius but was said to have become depressed after finding the body of his dead brother.
+Belisarius rounded up his remaining men and broke up the Vandal army.
 Belisarius went on to capture Carthage, and the Byzantines were victorious.